ceskyDJ/NetherWater/README.md

 ![Nether Water](https://github.com/ceskyDJ/NetherWater/blob/master/other/logo.png "Nether Water logo")

+This is a fork of [KlutzyBubbles/NetherWater](https://github.com/KlutzyBubbles/NetherWater) repository.

-Simple [Spigot plugin](https://www.spigotmc.org/resources/nether-water-enable-water-in-nether-worlds.79256/) that allows players to use water in nether worlds.
+Nether Water is a [Spigot plugin](https://www.spigotmc.org/resources/nether-water-enable-water-in-nether-worlds.79256/) allows players to use water in nether worlds.
 They can use buckets, ice blocks and dispensers for spawning water.

-This is a fork of [KlutzyBubbles/NetherWater](https://github.com/KlutzyBubbles/NetherWater) repository.
+Water added by WorldEdit is fully supported, too.
+Plugin adds some new properties to water in nether worlds.
+It provides hot water animation, water drying do to high temperatures in the nether and damaging mobs and players behaviour.
+Damaged are every non-underwater mobs.
+Nether mobs due to their water intolerance and other high water temperature for other ones.
+Players are damaged, too, of course.

+All these features can be configured to your needs.
+You can completely disable special functionality and limitations set by the plugin.
+For more information see "Permissions" and "Default configuration" sections, please.

 ## Dependencies
 - [WorldEdit](https://enginehub.org/worldedit/) (optional) - if you use WorldEdit, world changes are linked to this